106210049/16-bit-Computer/README.md

 # N-Bit-CPU-using-Verilog
-Design of a N-Bit CPU using Verilog
+Design of a 16-Bit CPU using Verilog

 ----
 # Requirements